A DIGEST OF WALTER J. DORFNER'S PAPER ON P&S

 The digest was publish in the Vermont Trooper and Women Police - Winter 1999-2000 - Point Shooting - The Next Step in the Evolution of Survival Shooting?

-The digest gives a detailed description of what AIMED Point Shooting or P&S is, how and why it works, and it gives his experience with it.
+The digest gives a detailed description of what AIMED Point Shooting or P&S is, how and why it works, and it gives Walter's experience with it.

 Walter used the term Point Shooting in his paper to identify the method of shooting.
 I have taken the liberty to add the word AIMED in front of it, as the method employs the index finger to aim the gun, which is more than just Point Shooting.
 Point Shooting is normally understood to be shooting sans sights, or unaimed shooting.

-AIMED Point Shooting however, is an oxymoron of sorts.
+The term AIMED Point Shooting is an oxymoron of sorts.
 A more technically accurate term would be Instinctive Aimed Shooting With the Use of the Index Finger.
 That however, leaves me a little cold.
 I prefer AIMED Point Shooting, or Point & Shoot, or just P&S.

 The digest is written from a layman's point of view and in layman's terms, because that is what I am.